Training Outcomes Within Your Budget!

 Duration estimation focuses on predicting the time required to complete the project.
 It considers the project's complexity, team productivity, and resource allocation.
 Accurate duration estimation aids in effective project scheduling and timely delivery.

 The COCOMO Model calculation process systematically enables Software Project Managers and engineers to estimate effort, time, and costs accurately.
-This process involves a series of steps, each tailored to different COCOMO variants, ensuring a comprehensive and detailed estimation.
+This process involves a series of steps, each tailored to different COCOMO variants.
+This ensures a comprehensive and detailed estimation.

 The first step involves quantifying the size of the Software Project.
 In Basic COCOMO, developers accomplish this by utilising Source Lines of Code (SLOC).
 In Intermediate and Detailed COCOMO, the estimation considers alternative size measures, such as Function Points or Object Points.
 The selected size metric mirrors the project's complexity and forms a foundation for subsequent calculations.